ssatguru/BabylonJS-CharacterController/README.md

 cc.setWalkAnim("myWalk",0.5,true);
 ```
 #### To change key binding
-By default the controller uses WASDQE and arrow keys to controll your player/avatar.
+By default the controller uses WASDQE, space and arrow keys to controll your player/avatar.
 W-walk forward
 shit+W-run
 S-walk backward